rangari-rani/academic-projects-mca/README.md

 ## 📬 Contact

 This project was developed as part of my MCA (Master of Computer Applications) curriculum in 2022.
-For more projects and ongoing work:
+For latest projects and ongoing work check:

 - 🔗 [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
 - 💻 [GitHub – rangari-rani](https://github.com/rangari-rani)